DarlingtonProgramming/DarBots-Shared-Doc/ds-utilities/README.md

 4. You are good to go!

 ### 1.3 Executing the Script!
-Connect your DS phone to the computer via a USB wire.
+Connect your DS phone to the computer via a USB cable.
 If it prompts permission request on your phone, click `Yes`
 then...

 1. If you have `Windows`, just double click on the `Utilities\install_newest_ds_windows.bat` file.